sanislearning/CodeOn/README.md

 ## 💡 Tips

-* Run `chunk.py` whenever you change or add a new Python file.
+* Re-run `chunk.py` after changing or adding new Python files
-* You can re-run `ask.py` anytime to enter chat mode again.
+* You can enter chat mode anytime with `python ask.py`
-* Fixes are safe: you get to preview and confirm before any code is changed.
+* Fixes are non-destructive — backups are created before changes
+* Chat history is stored and summarized for better LLM performance

 ---